 The Bosch Website recommends a safety and service inspection on all hot water systems at least every 2 years.
 For a recommended service Checklist, check the Bosch website, or in the manual that would have come with your system.
 This checklist will be completed by your CDL plumber.

 Bosch manufactures a series of tankless water heaters alongside their standard range.
 As the name suggests, these systems provide an endless stream of hot water simply from a connection to a central water supply.
 Tankless systems make use of an “on-demand” process that gives the user hot water when they need it in a more energy and cost-efficient way.

 Like all Bosch products, these tanks are covered by a warranty that takes care of any issues that might arise.
 Tankless hot water systems are subject to a different set of issues that require alternative troubleshooting methods.
 Here are some of the most common issues we see with these systems:

 A leak in the gas line is a serious issue that will not only affect your hot water temperature but is dangerous for everything around the Bosch hot water system.
 The most common symptom of a gas leak is a smell near the pipes.
-It is vital that if you even slightly suspect a gas leak is involved, turn off electrical appliances nearby and call a plumber straight away.
+It is vital that if you even slightly suspect a gas leak is involved, turn off electrical appliances nearby and call your local qualified gas plumber straight away.

 A damaged gas valve is an issue of equal importance to a gas leak.
 The gas valve controls the supply of gas into the Bosch system.
 If this is damaged, it will affect the flow of gas into the system and cause issues with temperature or cause total machine failure.
 A damaged gas valve is serious, and you should call a plumber immediately if you think your gas valve is damaged.